mitre/emasser/README.md

 ## Design

 ### Interactions with eMASS API
-The `emasser` CLI leverages the [emass_client](https://github.com/mitre/emass_client), which provides a REST API client based on a MITRE-created [OpenAPI](https://www.openapis.org/) version 3 specification for the official [eMASS API specification](https://mitre.github.io/emass_client/docs/redoc).
+The `emasser` CLI leverages the [emass_client](https://github.com/mitre/emass_client), which provides a REST API client developed by MITRE based on the [OpenAPI V3](https://www.openapis.org/) standards for the official [eMASS API specification](https://mitre.github.io/emass_client/docs/redoc).
 This design enables REST API clients to be generated in [any supported programming language](https://openapi-generator.tech/docs/generators/).
 The design enables the `emass_client` to be generated independently of the emasser CLI.
-Currently a Ruby and a Typescript eMASS client API are provided.
+Currently, a Ruby and a Typescript eMASS client API are provided.
 The TypeScript client is used with the [Security Automation Framework CLI (SAF) CLI](https://github.com/mitre/saf).

 ### Business Logic
 Because interactions with the API are handled by a dependency, the bulk of `emasser` business logic is for accepting user input/output, reading data from eMASS or from input, transforming data, and routing data to the appropriate eMASS API endpoint.
 This business logic is organized into Ruby Classes and Modules based on the command or subcommand requested by the user.